• Skip to primary navigation

 There are two ways to do this - a quick release, where you are forcing the excess steam and pressure to be released and natural release.

 Natural release allows the pot to slowly cool down and lose pressure.
 This can take anywhere from 5-40 minutes depending on what you are cooking.
-(The hard boiled eggs will take 5-10 minutes.)
+(The hard-boiled eggs will take 5-10 minutes.)

 Natural release is part of the cooking process.

-How long do hard boiled eggs last?
+How long do hard-boiled eggs last?

-Hard boiled eggs should be eaten within one week of boiling.
+Hard-boiled eggs should be eaten within one week of boiling.
 Store eggs in the refrigerator.

-How to use hard boiled eggs
+How to use hard-boiled eggs

-Hard boiled eggs can be peeled and eaten whole with a bit of salt and pepper.
+Hard-boiled eggs can be peeled and eaten whole with a bit of salt and pepper.

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop

-Check out all my Instant Pot recipes.
+Check out all my Breakfast and Brunch Recipes!

 Hard boiled eggs with half the shell off.